mg-huang/mg-huang.github.io/_pages/cv.md

 Education
 ======
-* M.S in Computer Science, The University of Hong Kong (HKU), 2023 - Present Dept. of Computer Science
+* M.S in Computer Science, The University of Hong Kong (HKU), 2023 - Present<br>
+  Dept. of Computer Science
-* B.Eng. in Electronic Information Engineering, Huazhong University of Science and Technology (HUST), 2019 - 2023
+* B.Eng. in Electronic Information Engineering, Huazhong University of Science and Technology (HUST), 2019 - 2023<br>
   School of Electronic Information and Communications